Q: What’s our role?

 Without a current contract or proof of regular servicing the property owner would be in violation of the Ontario Building Code which stipulates that:

-“No person shall operate a treatment unit other than a septic system, unless the person has entered into an agreement whereby servicing and maintenance of the treatment unit and its related components will be carried out by a person who: (b) Is authorized by the manufacturer to service and maintain that type of treatment unit.”
+“No person shall operate a treatment unit other than a septic tank, unless the person has entered into an agreement whereby servicing and maintenance of the treatment unit and its related components will be carried out by a person who: (b) Is authorized by the manufacturer to service and maintain that type of treatment unit.”
 O.B.C reference 22.214.171.124.

 What are the consequences of not having a valid and current contract?